Your Trustees Are

 - You must have time available to learn about pensions, unless you have a background in pensions already.
 The Pensions Regulator provides on-line training via the Trustee Toolkit.
 It takes about 30 hours to go through the on-line Toolkit and you can have a look at it here:-

-- You will also need at least 10 days a year free to prepare for and attend Trustee Board meetings.
+- You will also need at least 8 half-days a year free to attend Trustee Board meetings, plus the time to prepare for these meetings.

 - You might need to take part in several teleconferences during a year, perhaps 1 or 2 in a quarter.